 Avoid making assumptions: This is a common, and potentially hurtful, misstep.
 Grant says a great example of this is how so many companies still say "Merry Christmas" instead of "Happy holidays."

 "People don't even think about it, it's mostly out of habit, but there are millions of people in this country who are not Christians," says Grant.
-"By saying 'Merry Christmas,' you're only talking to employees who believe in Christianity.
+"By saying 'Merry Christmas at an office holiday party,' you're only talking to employees who believe in Christianity.
 You can instantly open it up by changing those two words."

 This is precisely why opening the lines of communication is so important.
 Instead of assuming who celebrates what, make party planning an open dialogue.
 Take surveys, talk to your team, and ask them what they'd love to see included at your next office celebration.
 From the theme to the food to the decor, everyone's culture and traditions should be reflected throughout.
 Just keep in mind that some employees may feel uncomfortable sharing these things in front of the group.